josephbeuysmum/Dertisch/README.md

 And on the View side:

--	registration and presentation of ViewControllers with related Presenters and Interactors.
+-	registration and presentation of Dishs with related Presenters and Interactors.

-`Dertisch` Interactors work by implementing the `FZInteractorProtocol` protocol; Presenters by implementing the `FZPresenterProtocol` protocol; and ViewControllers by subclassing `FZViewController`.
-It uses **dependency injection** to register Interactor/Presenter/ViewController/ModelClass relationships at start-up.
+`Dertisch` Interactors work by implementing the `DTHeadChefProtocol` protocol; Presenters by implementing the `DTWaiterProtocol` protocol; and Dishs by subclassing `DTDish`.
+It uses **dependency injection** to register Interactor/Presenter/Dish/ModelClass relationships at start-up.

 ---------------
 Using Dertisch